Delphic maxims: Third maxim

 The third maxim, "give a pledge and trouble is at hand", has been variously interpreted.
 The Greek word ἐγγύα, here translated "pledge", can mean either (a) surety given for a loan; (b) a binding oath given during a marriage ceremony; or (c) a strong affirmation of any kind.
 Accordingly, the maxim may be a warning against any one of these things.

-The correct interpretation of the maxim was being debated as early as the 1st century BC, when Diodorus Siculus discussed the question in his Bibliotheca historica.
+The correct interpretation of the maxim was being debated as early as the 1st century BCE, when Diodorus Siculus discussed the question in his Bibliotheca historica.
 In Plutarch's Septem sapientium convivium, the ambiguity of the phrase is said to have "kept many from marrying, and many from trusting, and some even from speaking".
 Diogenes Laërtius (3rd century AD) also makes reference to the maxim in his account of the life of Pyrrho, the founder of Pyrrhonism.
 Exploring the origins of the Pyrrhonean doctrine of philosophical skepticism, Diogenes claims that the Delphic maxims are skeptical in nature, and interprets the third maxim to mean: "Trouble attends him who affirms anything in strong terms and confidently".

 Analysing the various appearances of the maxim in Greek literature, Eliza Wilkins finds the opinion of the ancient authors on the meaning of ἐγγύα split between the two rival interpretations of "commit yourself emphatically" and "become surety".
 Among Latin authors, however, the maxim is universally interpreted in the latter sense, as advice against giving surety.

 147 maxims of Stobaeus

-In the 5th-century anthology of Stobaeus, there is a list of a further 147 maxims attributed to the Seven Sages of Greece.
+In the 5th-century-AD anthology of Stobaeus, there is a list of a further 147 maxims attributed to the Seven Sages of Greece.